KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 ## 4.1 Unit Testing
 ### Definition
 Testing will be started with unit testing.
-We will first look at the requirements we are given and break these up into smaller components to test.<br> Rather then testing big parts at once if we focus on smaller components it will make life easier.
+We will first look at the requirements we are given and break these up into smaller components to test.<br> Rather than testing big parts at once if we focus on smaller components it will make life easier.
 By doing unit testing we can identify early the components that are working and not working.
 If we catch any bugs early it will make the testing phase run smoother and cheaper.<br>

 ### Participants